meshcloud/building-blocks/README.md

 ## Requirements
 To apply one of these building block modules in your cloud environment via meshStack you need:
-- Admin access to the meshStack to be able to add a new building block
+- Access to the meshStack Admin Area to be able to add a new building block
 - Have a configured meshPlatform in your meshStack with an active project inside
 - A service principal in your cloud environment which have the required permissions to apply your module

 ## Required Inputs
-Please refer to the readme provided in the modules for a list of the required inputs.
+Please refer to the readme provided inside each module for a list of the required inputs.

 ## License
 [Apache License 2.0](https://github.com/meshcloud/Building-Blocks/blob/main/LICENSE)